Norway attacks: National memorial held for victims

 Far-right extremist Anders Behring Breivik, 32, confessed to the attacks and remains in solitary confinement.

-Eight people were killed in a bombing in the capital Oslo and 69 people were shot dead at a youth camp on the island of Utoeya.'Move on'
+Eight people were killed in a bombing in the capital Oslo and 69 people were shot dead at a youth camp on the island of Utoeya.

 The ceremony is being broadcast live and is to include speeches by King Harald and Prime Minister Jens Stoltenberg.
 The names of the victims will be read by five prominent Norwegian actors.